 Attendees at an AWS Summit in San Francisco last week cited their reasons to embrace AWS Lambda.
-Matthew Stanwick, systems analyst at Sony Network Entertainment International in San Diego, CA, said he finds it easier to script and deploy simple tests and terminate cloud instances.
+Matthew Stanwick, systems analyst at Sony Network Entertainment International in San Diego, Calif., said he finds it easier to script and deploy simple tests and terminate cloud instances.
 “I can build tests right there on the console with no problem,” he said.

 AWS Lambda’s family ties

 Amazon doesn’t have any particular advantage in serverless beyond competitors Google, Microsoft or IBM, but it has better promoted Lambda’s ease of use and an overall services portfolio that support serverless, said Plummer.
 For example, Lambda hides some of the more complex mechanisms such as Amazon EC2, upscaling and downscaling and VM management, and it can be used as a front end to facilities like S3 or CloudFront caching for content delivery.
 “In short, anything that AWS does can be made easier and front-ended by Lambda,” he said.